Hanging Lake Trail Could Reopen As 'Primitive Trail' For Now

 GLENWOOD SPRINGS, Colo.
-(CBS4) – The trail to Glenwood Canyon’s popular Hanging Lake is covered in feet of debris in many areas.
+(CBS4) – The trail to Glenwood Canyon’s popular Hanging Lake is covered in feet of debris in many areas after destructive mudslides at the end of July.
 While the lake itself is on the mend, U.S. Forest Service officials say it may be until 2023 before the trail is restored.

 Fortunately, the lake is already rebounding and teeming with life.
 The USFS is working hard to find ways to get the public back there as soon as possible.